bkarmani/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext script Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd 17-hidethisword Displays all the lines in the file /etc/passwd that do not contain the pattern “bin” 18-letteronly script, Displays all lines of the file /etc/ssh/sshd_config starting with a letter.
+19-AZ script, Replaces all characters A and c from input to Z and e respectively.